jeeliz/jeelizWeboji/README.md

 ## Hosting

 This library requires the user's webcam feed through `MediaStream API`.
-So your application should be hosted with a HTTPS server (the certificate can be self-signed).
+Your application should then be hosted with a HTTPS server (the certificate can be self-signed).
 It won't work at all with unsecure HTTP, even locally with some web browsers.

 Be careful to enable gzip HTTP/HTTPS compression for JSON and JS files.
 Indeed, the neuron network JSON in, `/dist/` is quite heavy, but very well compressed with GZIP.
 You can check the gzip compression of your server [here](https://checkgzipcompression.com/).